 So you've got your fitness routine down, but are you still unsure what or when you should eat to maximize your workouts?
 Registered dietitians and sports nutrition experts weighed in with some suggestions.
 No matter what time of day you exercise or what schedule you may have, these time-inspired pre- and post-workout snack ideas will help ensure that you remain on top of your game.

-Early Morning Workout
+What to Eat After an Early Morning Workout

 Pre-Workout: 1 medium banana and 4-ounce non-fat plain yogurt